hawtio/hawtio/RELEASING.md

 Pop onto [IRC](https://hawt.io/community/) and let folks know you are about to cut a release.

-Also, pull `master` and make sure things build locally fine first.
+Also, pull `main` and make sure things build locally fine first.

 #### Sonatype OSSRH Account